top of page

 The Four Categories of Menu Items

-To effectively engineer your menu, it is essential to categorize your items.
+To effectively engineer your menu, it is essential to categorise your items.
 The four categories are:

 1. Stars: High popularity and high profitability.
 These items should be prominently featured on your menu.